Mitchell & Ness: Popular products

 Mitchell & Ness's throwback uniforms were created to reproduce classic to very modern team and player sports jerseys which are either no longer available or hard to find.
 Mitchell & Ness began producing baseball (Cooperstown Collection) jerseys in 1988, although the company gained popularity in the international retail market ten years after with the introduction of the NBA "Hardwood Classics" line.
 The company later moved on to reproducing popular throwbacks of American football and NHL players.

 USA Today reported that as of May 2002, the most popular NBA players for Mitchell & Ness were Michael Jordan and Julius Erving, followed by Magic Johnson, Wilt Chamberlain, Jerry West, and Larry Bird.

 Philadelphia sports

-The company sponsored a Turn Back the Clock alumni game on November 21, 2003 between players from the 1988 Temple Owls and 1985 Villanova Wildcats at the Liacouras Center on the campus of Temple University in North Philadelphia.
+The company sponsored a Turn Back the Clock alumni game on November 21, 2003, between players from the 1988 Temple Owls and 1985 Villanova Wildcats at the Liacouras Center on the campus of Temple University in North Philadelphia.

-Mitchell & Ness is partnering with the Betsy Ross House to present an exhibition opening May 22, "Play Ball!
+Mitchell & Ness partnered with the Betsy Ross House to present an exhibition opening May 22, 2009, called "Play Ball!
 A History of Baseball in Philadelphia."

-Licensed merchandise

-The following is a list of the vintage products made and commercialized by the company: